Plantain Puree Recipe (Baby Food)

 • At room temperature: Never let baby food sit at room temperature for longer than two hours.

-• In the fridge: Store the puree in a container for up to three days.
+In the fridge: Store the plantain puree in a container for up to three days.

 Frequently Asked Questions

-Yes, plantain purees are healthy, especially for babies.
-The puree can help with weaning, heart-healthy, immunity, brain development, energy, and overall health.
+You can trust that the plantain puree will give lots of health benefits for your baby.
+It can help with weaning, heart-healthy, immunity, brain development, energy, and overall health.

-Moreover, they contain protein, iron, fiber, vitamin B, potassium, omega-3, and other nutrients that contribute to a baby’s growth.
+Moreover, it contain protein, iron, fiber, vitamin B, potassium, omega-3, and other nutrients that contribute to a baby’s growth.

 steamed plantain puree for babies